eellpp/pubScratchpad/general/btt.md

 When should you start to keep left after overtaking:  When you can see the overtaken vehicle in your rear view mirror inside the cabin.

+Carrying passengers when the clear floor space of the open deck of a goods vehicle available for each passenger is insufficient : 6 demirt points

+#### Probation
 Penatly for probationary drivers who neglect to display the probationary plates for the first time is : fine
+Repeat offenders with at least 2 offences of failing to display the Probation Plate during their one year probation period will have their licence revoked.

 With your probationary license, how many demerit points can you accumulate, before it will be revoked?
-13 demerit points within 12 months
+Less than 13
+(A new driver who accumulates 13 or more demerit points during the one year probation period will also have his/her new driving licence revoked.)

+#### Power Assisted Bicycle
+b) Minimum age for Power-Assisted Bicyclists, including pillion passengers, is 16 years old.
+(c) Protective helmets must be worn when riding Power-Assisted Bicycle.
+(d) Power-Assisted Bicycle must be registered and affixed with a rear number plate.

+### 9 , 6 , 3 rule for no parking
+9 metre away from bus stop
+6 metre away from pedi crossing
+3 metre away from fire hydrant

+If exhaust fumes leak into the passenger compartment, especially if the car is idling with its air-conditioner on, it can be dangerous as there is a likelihood of carbon-monoxide poisoning.